clokep/relapse/docs/usage/configuration/config_documentation.md

 * `"main"`: All other database tables and sequences.

 All databases will end up with additional tables used for tracking database schema migrations and any pending background updates.
-Synapse will create these automatically on startup when checking for and/or performing database schema migrations.
+Relapse will create these automatically on startup when checking for and/or performing database schema migrations.

 To migrate an existing database configuration (e.g. all tables on a single database) to a different